AkatanHQ/txt2story-api/CONTRIBUTING.md

 <!-- ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you agree to uphold its terms. -->

+## Updates/Notes
+- [09/03/2025] Best way to contribute is by adding support for additional AI models beyond OpenAI/Azure.
+AI Story Book will use the best implementation in it's live version, or maybe have an option-menu to select between the several options.
+- [09/03/2025] - Our current priority is improving image consistency in AI-generated stories, including personalized entities such as character faces.
+While we haven't fully optimized this repository/server yet, we plan to refine it to ensure high-quality, consistent storytelling.

+- [09/03/2025] NOTE: If you're a company or developer with a high-quality image generation model, we'd love to hear from you!
+Feel free to reach out—we're open to testing and integrating better solutions.

 ## Ways to Contribute